microsoft/FHIR-Converter/docs/web-ui-summary.md

 # Web UI Summary

-To edit templates, the open-source release includes a Web UI.
+To edit templates, the open-source release includes a web UI.
 Below is a screenshot of the web UI with an overview of the key functionality.

 ![Web UI](images/web-ui-overview.jpeg)